ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Any/all asserted public identities
   * Extension authorized-peer data

 The public key is used as a way to send the peer privately encrypted data from another source.
-As long as the other source has the correct public key it is possible to establish direct secure communication by exchanging keys using public/private keys as the encryptions method.
+As long as the other source has the correct public key it is possible to establish direct secure communication by exchanging keys using public / private keys as the encryptions method.

 The salt is used in Section "A" to establish randomness into the files that is not forgeable or controllable by the creator of the file this ensuring that hashes are dispersed based on randomness being present.